regb/recipe-book/cocktails/classic_margarita.md

 Skip the lime wheel/wedge garnish, it invites people to squeeze it into, and in theory the balance is already perfect (otherwise, change it!).

+Replace the Cointreau by blue Curaco and get the fancy Blue Margarita!